polca/pathways/paper.md

 # Statement of need

-Most IAMs and ESMs project cost-optimized future energy supplies within specified greenhouse gas emissions trajectories, outlining changes needed in regional energy mixes for global warming mitigation [@Riahi:2017].
+Most IAMs and ESMs project cost- or utility-optimized future scenarios within specified greenhouse gas emissions trajectories, outlining changes needed in regional energy mixes and means of transport for global warming mitigation [@Riahi:2017].
 Prospective Life Cycle Assessment (pLCA) is crucial for evaluating the environmental performance of existing and emerging production systems, with a growing body of literature in scenario-based pLCA for emerging technologies